A guided step toward independent living

 Eligible candidates for the program are those who:

 - Are 18 years and older

-- Have been appropriately diagnosed by a psychiatrist within one-year from applying
+- Have been appropriately diagnosed with a severe and persistent mental illness by a psychiatrist within one-year from applying

 - Are able to self-medicate

 - Currently receiving mental health services

 - Resident of Pasco, Pinellas or Hillsborough County

 - Residential treatment facilities

 - Psychiatric units